 Tours of the Material Recovery Facility (MRF) educate visitors on the recycling process in Westchester County.
-MRF tours are free of charge and by appointment only.
-Tours may be scheduled for groups starting at the kindergarten level, including school classes, scout troops, and special interest groups.
+MRF tours are free of charge and by appointment only for groups starting at the kindergarten level, including school classes, scout troops, and special interest groups.
+Tours may be scheduled for weekdays only.

 Groups are taken to an observation tower to view machinery that separate, sort, and prepare materials to be sold to third-party manufacturers.
 The manufacturers recycle the materials into new end products.
 From the tower, viewers can also see the tipping floor, where truckloads of recyclables are delivered and dropped off.
 A brief presentation and educational video is shown to explain the purpose and benefits of recycling.